Structuring Scalr

 The Scalr organizational model is broken up into the three components listed below.
 The model allows for object inheritance and assignment as well as visibility of Terraform or OpenTofu workspaces and runs from an admin perspective.

-• Account Scope - Primarily an administrative control plane where environments, IAM, policies, modules, variables, integrations, and more are maintained.
-Administrators have the ability to create objects at the account scope and then assign them to underlying environments to provide an inheritance model.
-The account scope also serves as a global dashboard with views of all workspaces, run operations, and reports across environments.
+• Administration Scope - Primarily an administrative control plane where environments, IAM, policies, modules, variables, integrations, and more are maintained.
+Administrators have the ability to create objects at the admin scope and then assign them to underlying environments to provide an inheritance model.
+The admin scope also serves as a global dashboard with views of all workspaces, run operations, and reports across environments.

 • Environment Scope - Environments enable self-service for platform teams looking to decentralize their operations and enable development teams.
 Environments are isolated groupings of workspaces, teams, policies, variables, and more.
 Users and teams can only access environments they have been given explicit permissions to.